 It is usually convenient to store closely associated blueprints in the same spreadsheet.
-The farming level is very closely tied to the surface because the miasma vents have to perfectly line up with where they are needed.
-However, surface is a separate z-level and, more importantly, already has many many blueprints, so farming is split into a separate file.
+The farming level is very closely tied to the surface because the miasma vents dug on the surface have to perfectly line up with where waste products are placed on the farming level.
+However, surface is a separate z-level and, more importantly, already has many many blueprints of its own.
+Farming is therefore split into a separate file.

-Automate stockpile chains when you can, and write message() reminders when you can't.
+Automate stockpile chains when you can, and write message () reminders when you can't.